paoloripamonti/word2vec-keras/README.md

 # Word2Vec-Keras Text Classifier
 Word2Vec-Keras is a simple Word2Vec and LSTM wrapper for text classification.

-It combines Gensim Word2Vec model with Keras neural network trhough an Emnedding layer as input.
+It combines Gensim Word2Vec model with Keras neural network trhough an Embedding layer as input.
-The Neural Network works with LSTM layer
+The Neural Network contains with LSTM layer

 ## How install
 ```git